Skip to content

 • dns: if present, map of IP-to-domain DNS entries to create on the router.

-• emulators: if present, an list of network emulator traffic policies to apply to one or more interfaces on ingress or egress.
-For each emulator in the list, only the name key is required, though the traffic policy will not get applied if there's not at least one ingress or egress interface defined.
+• emulators: if present, a list of network emulator traffic policies to apply to one or more interfaces on egress.
+For each emulator in the list, only the name key is required, though the traffic policy will not get applied if there's not at least one egress interface defined.

 • name: unique name of traffic policy for this router.